-fairly high Part A deductible and relatively low Part B deductible; and uneven cost sharing by type of service.
-In developing alternative benefit designs for you to consider today, we chose an initial set of three benefit packages to address these issues.
-All of them have an annual out-ofpocket cap of \$5000.

-7 The first alternative -- named the coinsurance package on the slide -- has a combined A and B deductible of 8 9 \$500 and 20 percent coinsurance on all Medicare services, including hospital.
-Its overall cost sharing is higher 10 compared to current law.
-We included this option because it 11 12 (or some variant of it) has been proposed and discussed by various policymakers.
-So it provides a useful reference 13 14 point.

-15 The second and third alternatives take the co-16 payment approach common under Medicare Advantage plans.
-At 17 this point the only difference between the two packages is 18 the size of the combined deductible, \$750 versus \$500.
-Both packages have a \$600 co-payment per stay on hospital; a \$20 19 20 co-payment on physician and \$100 on outpatient visits; and \$100 co-payment per day on skilled nursing.
-They also have 21 22 a 20 percent coinsurance on DME and 5 percent coinsurance on home health.
-The MA-neutral package -- that's the second column -- has an overall cost sharing that is roughly equal to current law, and the MA-plus package has cost sharing that is lower than current law.
+- 1 fairly high Part A deductible and relatively low Part B - 2 deductible; and uneven cost sharing by type of service.
+In - 3 developing alternative benefit designs for you to consider - 4 today, we chose an initial set of three benefit packages to - 5 address these issues.
+All of them have an annual out-of- - 6 pocket cap of \$5000. - 7 The first alternative -- named the coinsurance - 8 package on the slide -- has a combined A and B deductible of - 9 \$500 and 20 percent coinsurance on all Medicare services, - 10 including hospital.
+Its overall cost sharing is higher - 11 compared to current law.
+We included this option because it - 12 (or some variant of it) has been proposed and discussed by - 13 various policymakers.
+So it provides a useful reference - 14 point. - 15 The second and third alternatives take the co- - 16 payment approach common under Medicare Advantage plans.
+At - 17 this point the only difference between the two packages is - 18 the size of the combined deductible, \$750 versus \$500.
+Both - 19 packages have a \$600 co-payment per stay on hospital; a \$20 - 20 co-payment on physician and \$100 on outpatient visits; and - 21 \$100 co-payment per day on skilled nursing.
+They also have - 22 a 20 percent coinsurance on DME and 5 percent coinsurance on

-5 We modeled these three options using 2009 data, 6 and we'll be presenting the results in two steps.
-In the 7 first step presented today, we apply the new cost-sharing requirements assuming current utilization patterns.
-And in 8 9 the second step, in November, we'll model how people's utilization could change in response to the new cost-sharing 10 requirements.
-Now Scott will present our preliminary 11 results from the first step.
-12

-DR. HARRISON: For this project we are using a new database that we have constructed from many sources within CMS.
-For all Medicare beneficiaries, we know their enrollment in Parts A, B, D, and MA.
-We also know if a former employer is receiving a retiree drug subsidy for providing them with Part D coverage.
+- 1 home health.
+The MA-neutral package -- that's the second - 2 column -- has an overall cost sharing that is roughly equal - 3 to current law, and the MA-plus package has cost sharing - 4 that is lower than current law. - 5 We modeled these three options using 2009 data, - 6 and we'll be presenting the results in two steps.
+In the - 7 first step presented today, we apply the new cost-sharing - 8 requirements assuming current utilization patterns.
+And in - 9 the second step, in November, we'll model how people's - 10 utilization could change in response to the new cost-sharing - 11 requirements.
+Now Scott will present our preliminary - 12 results from the first step. - DR. HARRISON: For this project we are using a new - 14 database that we have constructed from many sources within - 15 CMS.
+For all Medicare beneficiaries, we know their - 16 enrollment in Parts A, B, D, and MA.
+We also know if a - 17 former employer is receiving a retiree drug subsidy for - 18 providing them with Part D coverage. - 19 We also know if they are enrolled in Medicaid and - 20 if they are receiving the low-income subsidy for Part D. - 21 And we know if they have supplemental coverage that - 22 coordinates benefits with Medicare fee-for-service.
+This